panagiotisgia/Yelp_Review_Summarization/README.md

 After the CSV is created, run `Yelp Summarize Function.ipynb`.
 This script will read the CSV file and generate a PDF report containing metadata about the restaurant and its reviews.

-Here is a sample output of the PDF report:
+Here is a sample output of the PDF report: <br>
 (Food:Indian Food,  City:London)

 ![Sample Output](images/summary_review_test.png)